KatreinSauer/KatreinSauer_Notebook/_posts/20250317_Miri_paper.md

         1) Antipathes
         2) Sticopathes

-Data we have the following raw datasets as h5 files measured at BESSY (MuSpot):
+We have the following raw datasets as h5 files measured at BESSY (MuSpot):

 - 2020-10-21_set05_corundum_left_right
 - 2020-10-21_set07_align_BC_long_SPS3_AlO3